 - Module 3: Managing the teaching and learning process.

 The next TKT available course dates are:

-You should be prepared to dedicate approximately 6-8 hours a week to working your way through the online content, including completing collaborative tasks and discussion forums, and one 'live' session a week at 10am UK time each Wednesday throughout the course.
+You should be prepared to dedicate approximately 6-8 hours a week to working your way through the online content, including completing collaborative tasks and discussion forums, and one 'live' online session a week at 10am UK time each Wednesday throughout the course.
 Attendance at the live session is optional and a recording will be made available each week for any students who are unable to attend.

 For candidates based in Sheffield, you will be able to take the TKT exam at the ELTC the week after the course ends.
 For candidates not based in Sheffield, you can find a local test centre here.